f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab4-new.rst

       :width: 1000

-- PBD is not active, and not responding to HTTP request with javascript challenge
+- PBD is not active and not responding to HTTP request with javascript challenge
 - From Terminal, run the same command but change the value of the ``X-forwarded-for`` header to be 2.2.2.2
 - Currently, there are no on-going L7 DoS attacks, so the behavior for traffic sourced from Russia should match the behavior of all other geolocations, and no proactive bot defense challenges should be issued.